atdrupal/drilex/README.md

 1. Start the testing server

     `git@github.com:atdrupal/silex-starter.git # start the testing server`

-- Then you can login with your account in Drupal CMS: /user/login
+2. Then you can login with your account in Drupal CMS: /user/login
-- The entity is accessible: /node/1
+3. The entity is accessible: /node/1
+4. Logout: /user/logout